zerc/dotos/README.md

 * **There are no tests**.
 There probably a few bugs because of that.
 I planned to use [jest](https://jestjs.io/docs/getting-started) for that.
 * Data consistency.
 The current implementation does not tolerate well when third-party service is not available and it may lead to data inconsistency.
 One way this can be addressed is by replacing the in-memory channel implementation for the [message bus](https://github.com/Dashlane/ts-event-bus) to ensure it can retry `onError` and persist events.
 However, the application is designed in a way that can be improved without rewriting everything.
 * `uuid4` is used to generate a distributed ID for the todos stored locally (in the API layer).
 In the production system, however, there might be a need for a more sophisticated solution to ensure data integrity.
+* Data design could be improved in many ways e.g. index for search optimisation (FTS for example), more complex query builder to avoid extra queries etc.

 ## Local setup